Kickstarter darling EcoFlow Delta battery generator is not what it seems – TechCrunch

 Many tools require extra power when starting up, and I found most of these surge requirements to exceed the capabilities of the Delta battery.
 This is the same with other batteries like the GoalZero Yeti.
 In fact, I couldn’t find one tool in my workshop that the Delta powered and the Yeti did not; they worked the same for me, and I have a lot of tools.

 Don’t mistake what I’m saying.
-The EcoFlow Delta has impressive capabilities mainly around its recharge capabilities.
+The EcoFlow Delta has impressive capabilities, mainly around its recharge capabilities.
 This makes it an attractive option for the right use.
 It’s compact and solid.
 It has a lot of outlets and is easy to move.
 This could be a lifesaver in emergency situations where a person still has access to power.

 The Delta has some downsides just like other battery generators.
-It doesn’t offer a dramatic increase in electrical output over competitors so don’t expect this battery to power larger devices.
+It doesn’t offer a dramatic increase in electrical output over competitors, so don’t expect this battery to power larger devices.
 Don’t expect a silent operation, either.
-This massive battery is loud though, I admit, that’s a relative term.
+This massive battery is loud though; I admit, that’s a relative term.
 It’s louder than other battery generators but less loud than a gas generator.

 I would rather have a silent battery generator that recharges slowly versus a noisy, fast-recharging battery.
 I use my battery generators camping and around the house when the power goes out.
 The Delta makes sense on a construction site or when providing power is priority.
 I just can’t get over the loud fans.